deepakdev094/quarnium/README.md

+User can interact with 3D object when user scrolls down to the bottom , there user can increase or descrese the size of 3d object or rotate the object also

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.